First revised August 2, 2016; last revised July 18, 2025

 7. Craving sensory pleasures (kāmaccandha) is like a dark dye.
 Kāmaccandha (“kāma”+“icca”+ “anda” means blinded by sense desires).

-• Note that there is an adopted convention to write Pāli with the English alphabet.
-Thus, “c” represents the “ch” sound and “icca” is pronounced, as “ichcha.”
+- Note that there is an established convention for writing Pāli using the English alphabet.
+Thus, “c” represents the “ch” sound, and “icca” is pronounced as “ichcha.”
 See, “Tipiṭaka English” Convention Adopted by Early European Scholars – Part 1

-• Here “kāma” means indulging in conscious thoughts about the five sense faculties that belong to the kāma lōka: eye, ear, nose, tongue, and the body; “ichcha” is desire, and “andha” is for blind.
+- Here, “kāma” means indulging in conscious thoughts about the five sense faculties that belong to the kāma loka: eye, ear, nose, tongue, and the body; “ichcha” is desire, and “andha” is for the blind.

 Vyāpāda – Worse Than Kāmaccandha